Reffx/watch-blockchain/README.md

   <img src="https://user-images.githubusercontent.com/8854447/72646158-7367dc80-3943-11ea-8d9e-63f79367b95a.png">
 </p>

-**Note** The blockchain network will have multiple members and partners
+**Note** The blockchain network will have multiple members and manufacturers

 1. Member is registered on the network
 2. Member can sign-in to make transactions to earn points, redeem points and view their transactions
-3. Partner is registered on the network
+3. Manufacturer is registered on the network
-4. Partner can sign-in to view their transactions and display dashboard
+4. Manufacturer can sign-in to view their transactions and display dashboard

 ## Included Components